-A bomb threat is a federal offense that carries serious penalties.
+A bomb threat is a federal offense and carries serious penalties.
 FVSU is committed to identifying and prosecuting any individual calling in a bomb threat.
 Bomb threats are usually received by telephone.
-If you receive such a call, ask the following questions:
+If you receive such a call, ask questions including those below.